Coronavirus update: Advice for applicants

 Are you still holding open days this year?

-In light of advice from the government about the current coronavirus (COVID-19) outbreak, our undergraduate open day in June will now take place online.
+In light of advice from the government about the current coronavirus (COVID-19) outbreak, our undergraduate open days will now take place online.
 We’re sorry we can’t meet you in person right now, but the health and safety of our visitors, students and staff remains our top priority.
 You can register your interest to receive information about the upcoming online open days.

-Unfortunately our selection events and weekly student-led campus tours are currently cancelled.
+Unfortunately our selection events and weekly student-led campus tours in person are currently cancelled but we are running weekly live chat sessions online every Wednesday.

 We will be in touch prior to any event should it be postponed or cancelled and will let you know about alternative ways to find out more about studying at Sheffield Hallam University.